csci-1301/csci-1301.github.io/labs/For/readme.md

 }
 ```

-That is, there can be more than one initialization (but only if the variables all have the same datatype) and more than one update.
+That is, there can be more than one initialization assuming the variables all have the same datatype and more than one update.
 This means there are legal statements like:

 ```